ploomber/doc/doc/user-guide/cli.md

 When deploying from the terminal, it's recommended to use the `--watch` option.
 This flag clears the terminal before printing updated logs, ensuring a clean display.
 Alternatively, if you're storing deployment output in a file, such as with GitHub Actions, opt for `--watch-incremental`.
 This option skips clearing the screen and only prints new logs and status updates.

+(config)=
 ## Configure an existing project

-If you want to deploy an existing project, run the `init` command with the `--from-existing` flag:
+If you want to deploy an existing project, run the `init` command with the `--from-existing` flag to download this one:

 ```sh
 ploomber-cloud init --from-existing